jasmi1901/jasmi1901/README.md

 - I faced issues like broken links, missing image and styling not applying due to small syntax errors.
 - Balancing between content writing and coding took more time than i expected.

-## Usefull git hub comments
+## Useful git hub comments
-# to get the status of the repo
+# to get the status of the repo:
 git status

-# to sync the github repo and our local
+# to sync the github repo and our local:
 git pull origin branch_name

-# to sync the local repo to github
+# to sync the local repo to github:
 git push origin branch_name

-# to switch between different branches
+# to switch between different branches:
 git switch origin branch_name

-# to add the changes in the repo
+# to add the changes in the repo:
 git add filename / git add .

-# to stage our changes in repo
+# to stage our changes in repo:
 git commit -am "any meaningful message"

- # to merge
+ # to merge:
-To  merge dev and main raise PR in github once PR approved merge dev to main
+- To  merge dev and main raise PR in github
+- once PR approved merge dev to main